On Bruhat-Tits theory over a higher dimensional base: Schematization of n -bounded groups P Omega

-To prove the contention of the lemma, we need to verify that the restriction of $\mathfrak Y_{_U}$ to the completion of the local rings of each height $1$ prime associated to $H_{_i}$ is in fact isomorphic to the {\tt BT}-group scheme $\gG_{_{\Omega_{_i}}}$.
-The content of Remark \ref{frombtclassiques} is precisely this.
+To prove the contention of the lemma, we need to verify that the restriction of $\mathfrak Y_{U}$ to the completion of the local rings of each height $1$ prime associated to $H_{i}$ is in fact isomorphic to the {\tt BT}-group scheme $\gG_{\Omega_{i}}$.
+This follows from Remarks~\ref{frombtclassiques} and~\ref{goodhull}. \end{proof}